ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ## 4. Liaison division.

 a. *War Labor.*-This section maintains liaison with the War Labor Administration and presents to it the needs of the various industrial agencies for labor.
 Labor problems requiring the attention of the War Labor Administration are referred to it with recommendations of the War Resources Administration.
 Reports are submitted to the War Labor Administration as to the efficacy of policies enunciated by the War Labor Administration in relation to the industrial support of the military effort.
-Upon the creation of the War Resources Ad- ministration, the personnel of the Labor Section of the Army and Navy Munitions Board, with pertinent records and data, will be made available to the Administrator of War Resources to assist in organizing the Labor Section in that administration.
+Upon the creation of the War Resources Administration, the personnel of the Labor Section of the Army and Navy Munitions Board, with pertinent records and data, will be made available to the Administrator of War Resources to assist in organizing the Labor Section in that administration.

 b. *War Trade.*-This section maintains liaison with the War Trade Administration and presents to it the requirements of industry for strategic and critical raw materials.
-It assists the War Trade Administration when desired in locating world sources of required mate- rials and cooperates in the securing of such supplies.
+It assists the War Trade Administration when desired in locating world sources of required materials and cooperates in the securing of such supplies.

 c. *Public Relations.*-This section maintains liaison with the Administrator of Public Relations and furnishes to him the official, educational, and informative material for publication in support of the policies and methods of operation adopted by the War Resources Administration.